|What can I do with a degree in Linguistics?|

 · Computational fields related to language and speech technology

-In surveys of students who have received BA degrees in Linguistics, the UCLA Linguistics Department has found that its students consider Linguistics to be a valuable background in many other fields where the skills mentioned above have a less direct application.
-Some of those fields are the following:
+In surveys of students who have received B.A. degrees in Linguistics, the Department found that its students consider Linguistics to be a valuable background in many other fields where linguistic skills have a much less direct application.
+Examples include:

 · International business fields (import/export, foreign business consulting)

 · Specific areas of legal practice (Immigration Law, International Business)

 · Writing and editing